 Early Admission Program for Current High School Students

-I. Dual Credit is defined as a high school course taken in partnership with Spalding in which a student is simultaneously earning high school and college credit.
+I. Dual Credit is defined as a high school course in partnership with Spalding in which a high school student is simultaneously earning high school and college credit.
 Students enrolled in dual credit will have a tuition rate equal to ½ the KCTCS hourly rate.

 Criteria for admission:

-3. A Dual Credit registration form must be completed, along with parent signature.
+- A Dual Credit registration form must be completed, along with parent/guardian signature (for minors).

 Kentucky Dual Credit Scholarship Program:

-Residence of Kentucky attending a Kentucky high school could qualify for the Kentucky Dual Credit program.
-If a student were eligible, the student would receive a scholarship through the state of Kentucky to cover a tuition rate equal to ½ the KCTCS hourly rate.
+Residents of Kentucky attending a Kentucky high school may qualify for the Kentucky Dual Credit program.
+If a student is eligible, the student will receive a scholarship through the state of Kentucky to cover a tuition rate equal to ½ the KCTCS hourly rate.
 Funds are disbursed to the eligible student’s high school and the high school will pay the dual credit course fee.

 Criteria for admission:

-4. A College Credit registration form must be completed, along with parent signature.
+- A College Credit registration form must be completed, along with parent/guardian signature (for minors).

 Back to Undergraduate Admission Policies